Thursday, 20 January 2011

 We are a family of simple things, nice dinners together with some cider and a few old records- and of course the dogs play as much a part in our 'simple' lives as we do.

-So when we found one of my grandparents dogs had drowned in the pond yesterday, you can imagine the heartache that quickly flowed through all our houses, especially my grandparents.
+But sad times occurred yesterday as we found one of my grandparents dogs had drowned in the pond.
+So you can imagine the heartache that quickly flowed through all our houses, especially my grandparents.

 Now, myself and all of my family are firm believers in that things happen for a reason- but at times like that its hard not to question why, or beat yourself up for not being there.

 Still for me the oddest thing was that as I have mentioned my grandparents live above a river, and the pond that separates our house from theirs (the one that buster was found in) is as easy to jump into as the river just over the wall.
-Yet still it was the shallow pond that took him, not the rocky, streaming river.
+Yet still it was the shallow pond that took him, not the river!

 Like we too our drowning, but in ourselves.